Day 4 - Casting Fireballs

 There is a checkbox for that as well!

-- Open the
+1. Open the Fireball scene

-scene - Click the
+2. Click the Fireball-node

--node - Open the
+3. Open the Inspector

-Visibility > Show Behind Parent
+4. Check the Visibility > Show Behind Parent-property to On

 Test again: